Day One Novena Invoking Our Lady and St. Gianna Molla

 May your loving acceptance of illness and death help patients to know and do God's will in all things, uniting their sufferings to the Passion and Death of Christ for the salvation of the world.

 Saint Gianna, pray for us always that we may have a heart, meek and courageous, like the Heart of Jesus, in Whom we find our healing and strength.

 We ask this through Christ Our Lord.
 AMEN

 Invoking the Aid of Our Lady

 O Mother of Good Counsel, Saint Gianna called upon you during every step of her life, to guide her in all uncertainties.
 Countless others, in prayerful petition, have obtained good counsel from you and through you, a vast majority have been restored to good health, been given peace of mind, free from worry and fear, cleansed from their sins and restored to a stronger faith.
-Dearest Mother of Good Counsel, please listen to the prayers we now present: (Mention your intentions now and especially ask for Cardinal Burke’s continued good health.)
+Dearest Mother of Good Counsel, please listen to the prayers we now present: (Mention your intentions now and especially for the needs of Cardinal Burke and his continued good health.)

 Show yourself a mother to us, and counsel to become your true and faithful children, and may the blessing of your Son, Jesus Christ, come upon us.
 AMEN

 Our Lady of Good Counsel, pray for us!

 St. Gianna Beretta Molla,